IssacCabral/vi_money_api/README.md

 ## Description

-every month it is difficult to control expenses and financial entries.
+Every month it is difficult to control expenses and financial entries.
 With that in mind, I created a system to help me better manage this flow of inputs and outputs.

 ## Tecnologies